Tyler Stephenson Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.79 team ERA that ranks 26th among all MLB pitching staffs.
+- The Nationals have the 26th-ranked team ERA among all league pitching staffs (4.81).

-- Nationals pitchers combine to surrender the fourth-most home runs in baseball (117 total, 1.4 per game).
+- The Nationals allow the third-most home runs in baseball (119 total, 1.4 per game).

-- Gray (6-6) gets the starting nod for the Nationals in his 18th start of the season.
-He's put together a 3.30 ERA in 95 1/3 innings pitched, with 86 strikeouts.
+- Gore gets the start for the Nationals, his 18th of the season.
+He is 4-7 with a 4.48 ERA and 107 strikeouts through 88 1/3 innings pitched.

-- His last time out came on Friday against the Philadelphia Phillies, when the righty went six innings, surrendering one earned run while allowing six hits.
+- In his most recent time out on Saturday against the Philadelphia Phillies, the left-hander went 2 2/3 innings, allowing seven earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.